Filimonchuk/test-readme/README.md

 - Show Controls - The toggle to show / hide the next / previous carousel item controls (arrows).
 - Show Dots - The toggle to show / hide the icons of indicates which carousel item is currently shown.
 - Auto Scroll - The toggle to enable / disable autoscroll functionality.
-- Scroll Speed - Set the speed of the automatic slide interval (milliseconds).
+- Scroll Speed - Set the speed of the automatic slide interval (milliseconds, default value 5000).
 - Fade Effect - The toggle to enable / disable fade effect between the items.
 - Carousel Id - Set the unique value of ID, if you use more then one carousel on the page.
 - Carousel Class - Set the class attribuite for CSS customization (optional).